kubeflow/pipelines/manifests/gcp_marketplace/guide.md

 rm application_default_credentials.json secret.yaml
 ```

-Note that the above commands use `base64 -w 0` to disable line wrapping, this could be slightly different
+Note that the above commands use `base64 -w 0` to disable line wrapping; this usage can differ across platforms.
-across platforms.
+E.g., on a Mac, you will probably need to run the command without the `-w` argument.

 ## Tips